Neimhin/msc/next-gen-networks/Sample Quiz MCQ 1.md

 Questions for Nicola:
 How do we know how many answers to tick?
 Is there a strict formula?
 Only one correct?

 Will marginal notes be considered?
 Are marginal notes a good idea?

+When we say antennas are bigger for lower frequencies, what kind of sizes are we talking about?

 Q5 answer?
 ChatGPT says 802.11a, but 802.11g uses lower bandwidth, better coverage?
 ### Wireless Networks